 "Due to the power of compounding, the first dollar saved is the most important, as it has the most growth potential over time," he said.
 As an example, Jennings compared $10,000 saved at age 25 versus 60.
 "The 25-year-old has 40 years of growth potential at the average retirement age of 65, whereas $10,000 saved at age 60 only has five years of growth potential."

 The wisdom of taking advantage of a company match on the 401k is well established — but think about how that power is accelerated if a working couple does it with two such company matches.

-"If your employer has a matching contribution inside of your company’s plan, make sure you always contribute at least enough to receive it," said Kevin J. Meehan, regional president-Chicago with Wealth Enhancement Group.
+"If your employer has a matching contribution inside of your company's plan, make sure you always contribute at least enough to receive it," said Kevin J. Meehan, the Chicago regional president of Wealth Enhancement Group.
 "You are essentially leaving money on the table if you don't."
 Be sure to get the full match from both spouse's retirement plans.

 11. Practice Sound Cash Flow Management

-The methodology is simple, yet the results can be profound: Put money into monthly, systematic investments during your working years.
+The methodology is simple, yet the results can be profound: Continuously save and invest money systematically during your working years.

 12. Jump on Employer Stock Purchase Plans